day8/re-frame/README.md

 Finally, a clarification:  `app-db` doesn't actually have to be a reagent/atom containing a map.
 In theory, re-frame imposes no requirement here.
-It could be a [datascript] database.
+It could be a [datascript] database (untested).
 But, as you'll see, it does have to be a "reactive datastore" (one that can tell you when it has changed).
 In truth, `app-db` doesn't really have to be a single atom -- the pattern allows for as many as you like,  although our implementation assumes one.

 ##### The Bit Of Magic